python-websockets/websockets/docs/design.rst

 - :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` runs
   :meth:`~protocol.WebSocketCommonProtocol.transfer_data()` which handles
   incoming data and lets :meth:`~protocol.WebSocketCommonProtocol.recv()` consume it.
-It never exits with an exception but it may be cancelled.
+It may be cancelled to terminate the connection.
+It never exits with an exception other than :exc:`~asyncio.CancelledError`.
 See :ref:`data transfer <data-transfer>` below.

 - :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` runs
   :meth:`~protocol.WebSocketCommonProtocol.close_connection()` which waits for the data transfer to terminate, then takes care of closing the TCP connection.
-It never exits with an exception and it is never cancelled.
+It must not be cancelled.
+It never exits with an exception.
 See :ref:`connection termination <connection-termination>` below.

+Splitting the responsibilities between two tasks makes it easier to guarantee that ``websockets`` can terminate connections:

+- within a fixed timeout,
+- without leaking pending tasks,
+- without leaking open TCP connections,

+regardless of whether the connection terminates normally or abnormally.

+:attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` completes when no more data will be received on the connection.
+Under normal circumstances, it exits after exchanging close frames.

+:attr:`~protocol.WebSocketCommonProtocol.close_connection_task` completes when
+the TCP connection is closed.

 .. _opening-handshake: